Work in prison

 The working time for a full-time contract is 35 hours per week and 10 hours maximum per day.

-Work schedules should include time for rest, meals, walking, and educational and recreational activities.
+Work schedules should include time for rest, meals, walking, educational and recreational activities.

-The work structure may provide for a system for adjusting working hours over a reference period (e.g. one month or one year).
+The work structure may provide for a system of organization of working hours over a reference period (e.g. one month or one year).

 Thus, the prisoner will work more than 35 hours in some weeks and less than 35 hours in other weeks.

-Nevertheless, the duration weekly work cannot be from less than 10 hours and more than 48 hours.
+Nevertheless, the duration weekly of work cannot be less than 10 hours and more than 48 hours.

 If the prisoner works more than 35 hours per week or 1771 hours per year, these hours are considered as overtime.

-If he works more hours than those provided for in the prison employment contract, these hours shall be considered as additional hours.
+If he works more hours than those stipulated in the prison employment contract, these hours shall be considered as additional hours.

 The performance of overtime or overtime shall give rise to an increase in remuneration.